Browsing Tag

 If you’ve never visited Rome before, you’ll need to brave the crowds and see the Colosseum.

 I’m not suggesting you skip the Colosseum.
 In fact, if you’re planning to head over that way, be sure to include the Forum and Palatine Hill in your plans.
 Just be prepared.
 Lines are less long early in the morning, but there are always lines.
-If you have an Archeological Pass or Roma Pass you get to go on a much shorter line than those without—just look for the signs.
+If you have an Archeological Pass or Roma Pass you get to go on a much shorter line than those without, just look for the signs.
+Note: You do not need a guide to enter.
+Beware of unscrupulous people hanging around outside who will tell you otherwise.
 The Colosseum, which took just under 10 years to build, was completed in 80 AD and is the largest amphitheater ever constructed.

 Pack your patience and your most comfortable walking shoes.
 Crowds are huge and steps are steep and unforgiving at the Colosseum–one of Rome’s most visited sites.